alikarcic/main-site/index.md

 ## Working Papers

-- **Mainstreaming Prejudice?
-Anti-Prejudice Norms, Mainstream Elites and Far Right Rhetoric.** Presented at DPSA 2024, EPSA 2025 and APSA 2025.
+- **Credible Prejudice?
+When and Why Mainstream Party Adoption of Far-Right Rhetoric Weakens Anti-Prejudice Norms** Presented at DPSA 2024, EPSA 2025 and APSA 2025.
 [OSF](https://osf.io/7wxb4?mode=&revisionId=&view_only=).

 - **When Do Mainstream Parties Talk Like the Far Right?
-Evidence From Western Europe** Presented at PolMeth 2025, EPSA 2025 and APSA 2025.
+Evidence from Parliamentary Speeches in Western Europe** Presented at PolMeth 2025, EPSA 2025 and APSA 2025.

-- **Testing the Waters: How Rhetorical Accommodation Precedes Positional Accommodation** Presented at APSA 2025.
+- **Rhetoric First, Policy Later: Mainstream Party Strategy Before and After the Migrant Crisis** Presented at APSA 2025.

 - **Mitigating Discrimination Through Meditation** - Co-authored with Nicholas Haas.

-- **Using Eye-Tracking and Survey Experiments to Understand Biases in Information Processing** - Co-authored with Nicholas Haas.
+- **Negativity, Emotion \& (In)Congruence Between Eye-Tracking and Conjoint Results** - Co-authored with Nicholas Haas.

 ## Education